 Pimootayowin is an Anishinaabemowin word meaning journey, a word chosen by Ross who explains: “The creation of new art is often described as a journey, so too, our lives.
 In any journey, we often don’t know what lies ahead but we can emerge enriched by them.
 I look forward to mentoring talented creators who have fascinating, relevant stories to tell.”

 Pimootayowin is dedicated to developing new voices for the theatre.
-All participants will receive an honorarium as well as fees when the play is professionally workshopped in preparation for the public readings.
+All participants will receive an honorarium, as well as fees when the play is professionally workshopped in preparation for the public presentations.
+Back to top